mr-php/mr-php.github.io/_posts_drafts/2016-10-07-advanced-multi-model-forms-yii2.md

 </div>
 ```

-Inside the product form we render `views/product/_form-product-parcel.php` for each of the parcels:
+Inside the above form we render the form fields for the parcels.

+`views/product/_form-product-parcel.php`

 ```php
 <?php